therightstuff/aws-cdk-js-dev-guide/README.md

 ### Tool Versions

-The two main AWS packages in use, CDK and SAM, tend to be updated frequently with breaking changes.
+CDK, like SAM, tends to be updated frequently with breaking changes.
 Prior to committing changes, please ensure that you are using the latest versions and that everything is building and running correctly.

 ### CDK Initialization

 The first step to creating a CDK project is initializing it with `cdk init`, and a CDK project cannot be initialized if the project directory isn't empty.
-If you use an existing project (like this one) as a template, bear in mind that you will have to rename the stack in multiple locations.
+If you would like to use an existing project (like this one) as a template, bear in mind that you will have to rename the stack in multiple locations and it would probably be safer and easier to create a new project and copy/paste the bits you need from here.

 The following is from the auto-generated CDK README:

 ```markdown
 The `cdk.json` file tells the CDK Toolkit how to execute your app.